zeoio/fabric/README.md

 It's recommended for first-time users to begin by going through the Getting Started section of the documentation in order to gain familiarity with the Hyperledger Fabric components and the basic transaction flow.

+[Fabric development documentation](docs/fabric-no-network.md) about removing the connect to the network to build a docker image.

 ## Contributing

 We welcome contributions to the Hyperledger Fabric project in many forms.